-Family of woman killed by Minneapolis police hires Castile family attorney
+Minneapolis police: Fatal shooting 'should not have happened'

 Eight minutes later, Ruszczyk called 911 again, saying officers had not arrived.
 At 11:35 p.m., the dispatcher told her police were on the way.

-Officers Matthew Harrity and Mohamed Noor arrived on the scene a short time later.
+Officers Harrity and Noor arrived on the scene a short time later.

 As they drove down the alley in their police car, Harrity heard a loud sound that startled him, the officer told the Minnesota Bureau of Criminal Apprehension.